-CPD had earlier projected that the total revenue shortfall in FY2020 may reach to Tk.
+CPD had earlier projected that the total revenue shortfall in FY20-1920 may reach to Tk.
 100,000 crore (CPD, 2020a).
-However, this projection did not fully capture the impacts of the COVID-19 pandemic given that the data was available only for the July-December period of FY2020.
-Based on the latest available data from MoF (i.e. July-February of FY2020) and other relevant sources, the revenue shortfall figure for FY2020, against the original target has been re-estimated to be around Tk.
+However, this projection did not fully capture the impacts of the pandemic given that the data was available only for the July-December period of FY2019-20.
+Based on the latest available data from MoF (i.e. July-February of FY2019-20) and other relevant sources, the revenue shortfall figure for FY2019-20, against the original target has been re-estimated to be around Tk.
 125,000 crore.
-This implies, the revenue earnings in FY2020 is likely to record a minuscule growth of 0.4 percent; hence, revenue-GDP ratio may see a decline.
+This implies that the revenue earnings in FY2019-20 is likely to record a minuscule growth of 0.4 per cent; hence, revenue-GDP ratio may see a decline.